 How Are Oscar Nominees Chosen?

-Actually, scratch that: The voting process that determines which films and actors become Oscar nominees is a long and complicated undertaking that involves more than 6000 voting members and hundreds of eligible films, actors, actresses, directors, cinematographers, editors, composers, and more.
-To even be eligible for a nomination—let alone win that coveted gold statue—involves a strict procedure governed by specific guidelines, all tied to the illustrious history of the Academy itself.
+The voting process that determines which movies and moviemakers become Oscar nominees is a long and complicated undertaking that involves more than 8000 voting members and hundreds of eligible films, actors, actresses, directors, cinematographers, editors, composers, and more.
+To even be eligible for a nomination—let alone win that coveted gold statuette—involves a strict procedure governed by specific guidelines, all tied to the illustrious history of the Academy of Motion Picture Arts and Sciences itself.
 Here’s a little bit of insight into just how the nominations work, and how they’re chosen.

-Becoming a Part of the Club
+Becoming a part of the club

-If wannabe Academy members don't have the necessary credentials, they can also find two or more current members to officially sponsor them; their membership then is approved or denied by an Academy committee and its Board of Governors.
+If wannabe Academy members don't have the necessary credentials, they can also find two or more current members to officially sponsor them; their membership is then either approved or denied by an Academy committee and its Board of Governors.
 But the easiest route to Academy membership is simply to get nominated: Those who were nominated for or won an Oscar the previous year and are not currently a member are automatically considered.

 Once inducted into the Academy, an individual can belong to only one branch.
-Ben Affleck, for example, can only be an Academy member as an actor and not as a director, or Brad Pitt can only belong to the Academy as an actor and not a producer.
+Ben Affleck, for example, can only be an Academy member as an actor and not as a director, and Brad Pitt can only belong to the Academy as an actor and not a producer.

 Members vote on potential nominees for standard awards that are given to individuals or collective groups in up to 25 categories, yet members from each field may only vote to determine the nominees in their respective field.
 Directors only vote for Best Director nominees, editors only vote for Best Editing nominees, cinematographers only vote for Best Cinematography nominees, and actors only vote for nominees in each acting category.
 Yet all voting members are eligible to vote for potential Best Picture nominees.

 The Academy has strict rules that determine what people or films can be nominated.
-In order to submit a film for nomination, a movie's producer or distributor must sign and submit an “Official Screen Credits” by December 2.
-That's not just a full list of credits.
-You need proof that the film meets certain criteria: In order to be eligible, the film must be over 40 minutes in length; must be publicly screened for paid admission in Los Angeles County (with the name of a particular theater where it screened included); and must screen for a qualifying run of at least seven straight days.
+In order to submit a film for nomination, a movie's producer or distributor must sign and submit an Official Screen Credits (OSC) form in early December.
+That's not just a full list of credits; you need proof that the film meets certain criteria: In order to be eligible, the film must be over 40 minutes in length; must be publicly screened for paid admission in Los Angeles County (with the name of a particular theater where it screened included); and must screen for a qualifying run of at least seven straight days.
 In addition, the film cannot have its premiere outside of a theatrical run—screening a film for the first time on television or the Internet, for example, renders the film ineligible.

 Then, the ballots are sent out.
-According to Entertainment Weekly, "Voters are asked to list up to five names, ranked in order of preference.
-The Academy instructs voters to 'follow their hearts' because the voting process doesn’t penalize for picking eccentric choices ...
+Voting members are allowed to choose up to five nominees, ranked in order of preference.
+According to Entertainment Weekly, "The Academy instructs voters to 'follow their hearts' because the voting process doesn’t penalize for picking eccentric choices ...
 Also, listing the same person or film twice doesn’t help their cause—in fact, it actually diminishes the chance that the voter’s ballot will be counted at all."

 Once members send back their ballots, PricewaterhouseCoopers begins the process of crunching the numbers.
-Specifically, they're looking for the magic number, the amount of votes in each category that automatically turns a potential nominee into an official nominee.
+Specifically, they're looking for the magic number—the amount of votes in each category that automatically turns a potential nominee into an official nominee.
 To determine the magic number, PwC takes the total number of ballots received for a particular category and divides it by the total possible nominees plus one.
-An easy example is to take 600 potential ballots for the Best Actor category, divide that by 6 (5 possible nominees plus 1), thus making the magic number for the category 100 ballots to become an official nominee.
+An easy example is to take 600 potential ballots for the Best Actor category, divide that by six (five possible nominees plus one), thus making the magic number for the category 100 ballots to become an official nominee.